 - A key criticism towards Lola Bunny in her debut in Space Jam, who despite being boosted a new leading character to the franchise, played very little part in the cartoony antics of the original cast (to the point even some of the live action characters fall victim to squash and stretch slapstick more than she does).
 The one instance she is put at harm by one of the Monstars, it is Played for Drama and averted by Bugs performing a Heroic Sacrifice.
 The character was revised for The Looney Tunes Show, with the character having a more abrasive personality, albeit still mostly in a dialogue centric sense.

 - Wile E. Coyote and the Road Runner.
 The Road Runner is one of the few regulars to never be the butt of a gag.
 While most Looney Tunes protagonists are more frequently dishing out slapstick abuse than taking it, they at least have some exceptional cases.
 The Road Runner's most distinguishing wacky characteristic was holding up a sign reading his opinions.
+Some of the 90's Warner Bros cartoons averted this however - in Tiny Toon Adventures: How I Spent My Vacation he's run over by a truck, while in one Animaniacs episode Buttons and Mindy fall on top of him and crush him.

-- Thomas the Tank Engine (and The Railway Series novels they were based on)
+- Thomas the Tank Engine (and The Railway Series novels they were based on):

 - Older and Wiser engines such as Edward and Toby were initially depicted as far more experienced and competent than the other more arrogant or childish engines, rarely causing accidents or getting into standard unusual predicaments (Toby's first appearance even notes he hasn't had an accident in years).
 As the show became more Aesop-centric, the cast was rewritten to have more equal shortcomings, leading most of said engines to get into scrapes of their own.